JustinMullin/hangman-challenge/README.md

 ## Testing Your Bot

-You can run a test tournament in text-mode or visualize-mode.
-In visualize-mode you can see all the bot implementations competing against each other in realtime, but a delay will be effected to make activity more visible, so tournaments will take longer to run.
+You can run a test tournament in the visualizer or headless mode.
+In the visualizer you can see all the bot implementations competing against each other in realtime, and control simulation speed.
+Headless mode eschews display and animations, and outputs the results of each puzzle and the final scores to standard out;
+it's useful for rapid testing and comparison of new strategies.

 `./gradlew run`: Run a tournament in the visualizer.
-While the tournament is running, hold Space to fast-forward.

-`./gradlew runHeadless`: Run a text-based tournament (no visualizer).
-Results will be output to standard out.
+`./gradlew runHeadless`: Run a text-based tournament.

-Feel free to stack up multiple versions of testing bots locally to see how they perform against each other, but please only include a single bot with your Nerdery LDAP username as your final submission in the PR.
+Feel free to stack up multiple versions of testing bots locally to see how they perform against each other, but please only include a single bot named with your Nerdery LDAP username as your final submission in the PR.

 ## Questions or Concerns?